hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

 Answer: there are no files that match `*.dat` so the name `*.dat` is used as-is.

-Create `.data` files in a more manual way:

     make war.dat abyss.dat bridge.dat

 Dependencies on data and code
 -----------------------------

-Output data is not just dependent upon input data but also programs that create it. `.dat` files are dependent upon `wordcount.py`.
+Output data depends on both input data and programs that create it:

     war.data : books/war.txt wordcount.py
     ...